-Inquiries about AFROTC scholarships may be made directly to the Recruiting Flight Commander, AFROTC Detachment 425, Box AF, Mississippi State, MS 39762.
+Inquiries about AFROTC scholarships may be made directly to the Recruiting Flight Commander, AFROTC Detachment 425 at 662-325-3810 or afrotc@afrotc.msstate.edu.

-Active Duty Obligations: Individuals who complete the AFROTC program and are commissioned a Second Lieutenant incur an active duty service commitment of four years.
+Active Duty Obligations: Individuals who complete the AFROTC program and are commissioned as a Second Lieutenant incur an active duty service commitment of at least four years.